Quantum convolutional channels and multiparameter families of 2-unitary matrices: Setting the scene

+Thus entries of $U_{ki,lj}$ can be nonzero only if $A_{klj}$ is nonzero which, together with unitarity requirement leads to the form \eqref{U_form1}.
+This shows that the above definition is self-consistent.
+For further discussion of optimal coherifications of (multi)stochastic tensors we refer the reader to Appendix \ref{app:max_coch}.}

-With unitary matrix $U$ as in equation \eqref{U_form1}.
-Therefore, from this point on, we will identify the coherification $\Phi_A$ of a permutation tensor $A$ with corresponding unitary channel $U$.
-Notice that in the proposed channel each basis $\{|a_{k,l}\ra\}_{l = 1}^{d}$ can be freely adjusted in the learning process to a specific task, without losing general properties of coherification of permutation tensors.
+Therefore, from this point on, we will identify the convolutional channel $\Phi_A$ with corresponding unitary channel $U$.
+Notice that in the proposed channel each basis $\{|a_{k,l}\ra\}_{l = 1}^{d}$ can be freely adjusted to a specific task, without losing general properties of the convolutional channel.
 Thus one has a lot of free parameters handily combined in $d \times d$ unitaries corresponding to the basis $\{|a_{k,l}\ra\}_{l = 1}^{d}$.